Prerequisites for Straw Drinking

 - What if my baby has NOT had the opportunity to drink from an open cup?
 Don’t worry, you haven't missed the window of opportunity!
 Your baby still has time to learn this skill.
 All you must do is practice open cup drinking with breast milk or formula for a minimum of 5 minutes every day.
 Try using the ezpz Tiny Cup, which was designed to help babies 6-12 months of age obtain their open cup drinking milestones.

-- What if my baby is already sucking food from a spoon successfully with good lip closure?
+- What if my baby is already sucking food from a spoon / ODT successfully with good lip closure?
 Great!
 You have obtained another prerequisite for straw drinking.

-- What if my baby has NOT had the opportunity to suck food off a spoon?
-Don’t fret, there is still time for your baby to learn this spoon milestone.
+- What if my baby has NOT had the opportunity to suck food off a spoon / ODT?
 Start by using a baby-led spoon so that your baby can safely control and feed themselves independently (instead of a long-handled, adult-led spoon).
-Preload some puree onto the spoon and hand it to your baby for them to place in their mouth.
+Preload some puree onto the spoon / ODT and hand it to your baby for them to place in their mouth.
 That’s it!
-Have your little one practice using a spoon at least one meal a day, every day.
-Try using the baby-led Tiny Spoon, which was designed for 6–12-month-old babies to obtain their spoon feeding milestones.
+Have your little one practice using a spoon / ODT at least one meal a day, every day.
+Try using the baby-led Tiny Spoon or Oral Development Tools, which were designed for babies to obtain their feeding milestones.

-- What if my baby is already able to suck food off a finger and the end of a straw?
+- What if my baby is already able to suck food off the stick shaped ODT and the end of a straw?
 You did it!
 You have obtained all the prerequisites for straw drinking!
 The next step is placing the Mini Straw into the Mini Cup and putting a small amount of puree on the end of the straw.
-This will help to encourage your baby to try drinking from it using the sensory bumps and straw angle to help facilitate a safe suck and swallow.
+The sensory bumps and straw angle will help facilitate their first safe suck and swallow.
 After a few weeks of practice (with your baby using the sensory bumps to keep their lips at the tip of the straw for an appropriate swallow), flip the ‘training straw’ over to reveal the ‘advanced straw.'
 The advanced setting has no sensory bumps /straw angle, making it a little more challenging to drink from.
 Once your baby has been successful with the advanced side of the straw for a few days, then they have mastered straw drinking.
-Congratulations!

-- What if my baby has NOT had the opportunity to suck food off of a finger and the end of a straw?
-Start having your baby suck puree off your finger this week.
+- What if my baby has NOT had the opportunity to suck food off the stick shaped ODT or the end of a straw?
+Start having your baby suck puree off the stick shaped ODT this week.
 And then use the Mini Training Straw (straw end with the sensory bumps) to practice this strategy a few times until you feel your baby consistently sucking the puree from the end of the straw.

 Straw drinking is an important developmental milestone for your little one to master.
 It’s a great way for your baby to explore mealtime independence, too.
 How will your family incorporate the Mini Cup + Straw Training System with your little one?
 Let us know and send us your straw drinking pics using the hashtag #ezpzfun.